Treatment for Aortic Stenosis

 If echocardiogram or cardiac catheterization suggests that the left ventricle is beginning to decompensate due to the strain of pumping blood through a stenotic aortic valve, valve replacement surgery is indicated.
 The two main signs of decompensation are (1) dilation of the left ventricle and (2) loss of vigorous contraction of the left ventricle (falling ejection fraction).

-Patients with ejection fractions of approximately 40% to 45% have mildly depressed ejection fractions; those with ejection fractions of approximately 30% to 40% have moderately depressed ejection fractions; and those with ejection fractions of 10% to 25% have severely depressed ejection fractions.
+Patients with ejection fractions of approximately 40 to 45 percent have mildly depressed ejection fractions; those with ejection fractions of approximately 30 to 40 percent have moderately depressed ejection fractions; and those with ejection fractions of 10 to 25 percent have severely depressed ejection fractions.
 Even a slight drop in the ejection fraction can be an indication to proceed with valve replacement surgery.
 The more the ejection fraction falls, the greater the indicator for valve replacement surgery.

 Valve Replacement Surgery